robc79/desk/Diary.md

 - (s) Show image if uploaded on pile, desk, and tabletop.
 - (l) Unit tests.
 - (s) Copy of item.
-- (?)
+- [done] (?)
 Bug, adding tag when name already exists for any user fails.
+- (xs) Rename users report to items report.
+- (s) Add users report to dump out list of emails with verified status.

 ### Notes

 Unique index on tag name is to blame for the bug.
 Remove it, make the handler for add tag idempotent.

+Bug with registration.
+Was setting `RequireConfirmedEmail` instead of `RequireConfirmedAccount`.
+Doh.

+Logging and then unit tests is the order of the day!